opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 Add a record counter and last processing date
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we know what is a **context**, how to access it, we will get two interresting information for a dashboard:
+It's time to get more interresting pieces of information from this context :

  - the total amount of records
  - the total number of hits matching the user query and/or filters